What are electricity rebates?

 The account holder must have an approved life support system at home or live with someone using a life support system.

-Source: Life Support Concession, Tasmanian Government.
-Accurate as of August 2025.
+Source: Life Support Concession, Tasmanian Government Concessions and Discounts.
+Accurate as of January 2026.

 Medical Cooling or Heating Concession